 Honorary Chair: Connecticut State Treasurer Denise L. Nappier

 Denise Lynn Nappier is the first African-American woman elected to serve as a State Treasurer in the United States and the first African-American woman elected to a statewide office in Connecticut.
-Elected in 1998 and re-elected in 2002, 2006, 2010 and 2014, Treasurer Nappier is also the only woman ever to be elected Treasurer in Connecticut history.
+Elected in 1998 and re-elected in 2002, 2006, 2010 and 2014, Treasurer Nappier is also the only woman to be elected Treasurer in Connecticut history.

-Widely respected by her peers, Treasurer Nappier served five terms as Treasurer of the National Association of State Treasurers, and is a board member of the National Association of Corporate Directors, Connecticut Chapter -- the first public fund investor to serve in that capacity -- and the International Foundation for Electoral Systems.
+Widely respected by her peers, Treasurer Nappier served five terms as Treasurer of the National Association of State Treasurers and is a board member of the National Association of Corporate Directors, Connecticut Chapter, the first public fund investor to serve in that capacity; and the International Foundation for Electoral Systems.

 The Hartford native previously served as Hartford City Treasurer for nearly ten years, and as Executive Director of Hartford's Riverfront Recapture.
-She holds a B.A. from Virginia State University and a master’s degree from the University of Cincinnati.
+She holds a B.A. from Virginia State University and a master's degree from the University of Cincinnati.
 She holds honorary degrees from Teikyo Post University, Trinity College, Briarwood College, University of Hartford and Saint Joseph College.